flancian/garden/burn burn burn.md

 ```
 Burn burn burn,
 Burn for the greater good!

-If you have to burn:
+Burn brightly.

-Burn kindly, burn brightly.
+If you have to burn: burn kindly.

 I say this as a candle who'd rather be a spaceship.
 ```